 In this Division, unless the contrary intention appears —

-“import” means to import to the State from another State or a Territory.
+import means to import to the State from another State or a Territory.

 55. Interstate import of fireworks

 (1) The holder of an explosives transport licence who imports a firework must give the Chief Officer, at least 24 hours before the time when the explosive is expected to arrive in the State, a fireworks (interstate import) notice in respect of the firework.